Better late: Montano gets medals, but the fight goes on

 The U.S. 800-meter runner who has stood up on behalf of every athlete cheated out of medal by a doper finally got the third-place prizes she was robbed of at two straight worlds, back in 2011 and 2013.

-She came to Qatar in part to set an example for her young kids, “to show them strength and perseverance and resilience” any way I could, she said.
+She came to Qatar for the “reallocation” ceremony in part to set an example for her young kids, “to show them strength and perseverance and resilience” any way I could, she said.

 She came to right a wrong — a chance she knows full well that hundreds of other cheated athletes will never get to enjoy.